dwarvesf/react-toolkit/CONTRIBUTING.md

 yarn start:app
 ```

 This will start the example/playground on `localhost:1234`.
-If you have lerna
+If you have Turbo
 running watch in parallel mode in one terminal, and then you run parcel, your
 playground will hot reload when you make changes to any imported module whose
 source is inside of `packages/*/src/*`.
 Note that to accomplish this, each